 Division D recognizes distinguished contributions to the field with four different awards: the Award for Significant Contribution to Educational Measurement and Research Methodology, the Outstanding Quantitative Dissertation Award, the Robert L. Linn Distinguished Address Award, and the Early Career Award in Measurement and Research Methodology.
-Details of these awards are listed below along with the current call for nominations and a list of past recipients.
-All 2013 winners are recognized at the bottom of this page.
+Details of these awards are listed below.
+Read the 2016 call for nominations.

 Award for Significant Contribution to Educational Measurement and Research Methodology